It is important to learn how to keep your costs to a minimum… Read on to find out about 9 money saving tips for small businesses in Singapore!

 1. Plan Ahead

-Effective budgeting is one of the key money saving tips for small businesses out there.
+Effective budgeting is one of the key money saving tips for small businesses and startups out there.

-A guaranteed way of saving money is to not spend it (unwisely) in the first place.
+A guaranteed way to save money is to not spend it (unwisely) in the first place.
 Firstly, try to reduce overhead expenses as much as you can and spend your money on essentials only.
 It is easy to splurge but that is a big no-no. You should know how much capital you need before committing to a costly project that is difficult to sustain.

 For example, in Singapore, a sole proprietor or partner may use his/her residential address as the registered company address.
 This means that you can work from home.
 It also means that there is no need to rent office space in the early stages of your business.
 In short, good planning definitely ensures that your business can run as smoothly and as long as possible.